probmods/probmods2/teaching_extras/ToE.md

 ~~~~
 ~~~~

-Now explore the emotion attributions this model predicts.
+Explore the emotion attributions this model predicts.
 How do the outcome and the observed facial display trade off?

 # Other actions